ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ### Ownership and Responsibility

-The nature of the MoJ operation means that responsibility for multiple systems is spread throughout the organisation.
+The nature of the MOJ operation means that responsibility for multiple systems is spread throughout the organisation.
 Each ICT system needs to identify a responsible party who is responsible for the application and management of security patches on that system.

 ### Cost Saving